YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    kvm -enable-kvm -cpu host -m 256 -display none -net nic -net user,hostfwd=tcp::2222-:22,hostfwd=tcp::5000-:3000 -hda Philadelphia.vmdk & kvm -enable-kvm -cpu host -m 256 -display none -net nic -net user,hostfwd=tcp::2223-:22,hostfwd=tcp::6000-:3000 -hda Shanghai.vmdk &

-To avoid confusion when you are working with multiple machine, change the name of each machine from GT.M workshop to its location.
+To avoid confusion when you are working with multiple machine, change the name of each machine from YottaDB/GT.M workshop to its location.
 The examples here are from the Cape Town machine.
 You should do likewise with Philadelphia and Shanghai.
 To effect a name change will need to (as root) edit the files /etc/hosts and /etc/hostname to change gtmworkshop to capetown and then reboot.

 .. parsed-literal::
    $ qemu-img create -f vmdk -o zeroed_grain,backing_file=ubuntu-14.04_gtmworkshop9.vmdk Philadelphia.vmdk